 Symmetry is a fascinating structural property of matter.
 Many molecular systems tend to create symmetric structures.
 While the common view of symmetry is dichotomous – a molecule is considered either symmetric or not - numerous experimental and theoretical measurements show that approximate symmetry is much more common.
 One may ask then how far from symmetry is a given molecular structure or "what is the symmetry content of a molecule".
-The continuous symmetry measures (CSM) developed by Avnir and coworkers answer these questions by quantifying the level of symmetry of a given structure and provide a new terminology for symmetry analysis.
-Our group study various phenomenon that involve approximate symmetry using the CSM methodology in combination with computational chemistry tools.
-A short overview of the current projects follows.
+The continuous symmetry measure (CSM) methodology quantifies the level of symmetry of a given structure and provides a new terminology for symmetry analysis.
+Our group develop algorithms to calculate continuous symmetry and chirality measures and study various phenomenon related to near symmetry and the emergence of chirality using these tools in combination with other computational chemistry tools.

 Developing Improved Algorithms for Symmetry Analysis

-Our group focus on improving the Continous Symmetry Measure algorithms in terms of accuracy and efficiency, making it useful to study the symmetry of macromolecules and proteins, bulk systems and much more.
-In addition we are developing a host of supporting tools to calculate the CSM for huge databases of molecular coordinates taken from a variety of sources such as the Cambridge Crystallographic Database, Gaussian log files, molecular dynamics results and more.
+Our group focuses on improving the continous symmetry measure algorithms in terms of accuracy and efficiency, making them useful to study the symmetry of macromolecules and proteins, bulk systems and much more.
+In addition we are developing a host of supporting tools to calculate the CSM for huge databases of molecular coordinates taken from a variety of experimental molecular databases and computational results.

 Helicene with 43 phenyl rings.

 The Internet offers unprecedented opportunities for chemical education.
 The availability of huge chemical databases, of three-dimensional and dynamic graphics together with the computational power and the communicational features of the web, provide foundations for exciting new ways to teach learn and visualize complicated chemical phenomena.